-Her poems, poems and images, and music-art-poetry videos have been published on her YouTube Channel (featuring Bob Dylan’s violinist Scarlet Rivera, pedal-guitar Bob Bernstein, bass-guitarist Paul Bushnell and many others), and on The Huffington Post, Unlikely Stories, Paddock Review, Levure Litteraire (with artist Levi Hastings), Women on the Move, Brújula: Anthology of Latin American Writers in LA, Voices: A Santa Monica College Magazine, Imaginarias: Antología de Poesía.
+Her poems, poems and images, and music-art-poetry videos have been published on her YouTube Channel (featuring, violinist Scarlet Rivera, pedal-guitar Bob Bernstein, bass-guitarist Paul Bushnell and many others), and on The Huffington Post, Unlikely Stories, Paddock Review, Levure Litteraire (with artist Levi Hastings), Women on the Move, Brújula: Anthology of Latin American Writers in LA, Voices: A Santa Monica College Magazine, Imaginarias: Antología de Poesía.
 Cecilia's work as a journalist/writer has been published in several Uruguayan newspapers and magazines, including A Ritmo de Rock, a La República's newspaper publication featuring interviews to a long list of famed musicians from Montevideo, Uruguay.
 She currently serves as an Assistant Lead Editor for The Women's National Book Association and serving as Scarlet Rivera's editor as she writes her memoir on mental illness, addiction, shamanism and her experience touring with Bob Dylan as his violinist.